JonKing93/pfdf/docs/tutorials/assessment.rst

 We'll start by defining several filtering parameters:

-.. include:: download/code/assessment.py
+.. include:: scripts/assessment.py
     :code:
-    :start-line: 28
+    :start-line: 29
     :end-line: 34

 Most of the parameters define a threshold for one of the filtering variables.
 The final ``neighborhood`` parameter indicates the number of pixels in the radius of the focal window used to compute confinement angles.
-Next, we'll use the ``segments`` object to compute the filtering variables for each segment
+Next, we'll use the ``segments`` object to compute the filtering variables for each segment.
+Note that the ``area`` and ``developed_area`` commands return values in kilometers^2 by default:

-.. include:: download/code/assessment.py
+.. include:: scripts/assessment.py
     :code:
-    :start-line: 75
+    :start-line: 72
-    :end-line: 81
+    :end-line: 78

 Here, the output variables are 1D numpy arrays with one element per segment in the network.
 We'll then compare the variables to the thresholds.
 The resulting arrays are boolean vectors with one element per segment:

-.. include:: download/code/assessment.py
+.. include:: scripts/assessment.py
     :code:
-    :start-line: 83
+    :start-line: 80
-    :end-line: 89
+    :end-line: 85

 Visualizing these arrays, we use blue lines to indicate segments that meet a physical criterion, and red lines to indicate segments that fail a criterion for debris flow risk: